Abhi03072003/Portfolio/README.md

-# Deepak Maurya - Portfolio Website
+# Abhishek Pandey - Portfolio Website

-A modern, responsive React portfolio website built specifically for VS Code development.
+A modern, responsive React + TypeScript portfolio website built and optimized for Visual Studio Code development.

-## Quick Start
+## 🚀 Quick Start

 1. **Download this folder** to your computer
 2. **Open in VS Code**: File → Open Folder → Select this folder